jspare-projects/vertx-jspare/README.md

 We are writting one complete documentation, but this consumes long time, just we ask patience and your help.
 I'll be a commiter.
 Please enjoy with us. =)

+## Developer Notes

+We're rewriting the vertx-jspare.
+The focus is create a new lightweight and powerfull framework on top of the vert.x to create cloud services.

+Completely focused on create a cloud ecossystem the new version are designed to be fun and lightweight.
+All designs have been redesigned.
+See soon!

 ## Getting help and Reporting Issues